Single Parent Association of Newfoundland

 SPAN published a low-cost, heart-healthy, nutritiously sound cookbook entitled "Eat To Your Heart's Content" in 1992.
 Margaret Harnum, a single parent who has been involved with SPAN since it's inception, authored the book with professional collaboration from Annette Stapenhorst, R.D.
 This has proven to be a valuable resource as it offers economical, practical tips and recipes which are tasty, healthy and low cost.
-Copies may be obtained at SPAN office or by mail for a cost of $10 (no tax)
+Copies may be obtained at SPAN office or by mail for a cost of $10 (no tax).

 BACK TO SCHOOL PROJECT

 School-age children (in Kindergarten-age 17) of lower income, single parent families are provided with a grade appropiate school supplies and bookbags.
 These kits are distributed in time for the start of the new school year in September.
-Sneakers are also provided to students attending Kindergarten to Grade Six.

 For others who have not had the above contacts with SPAN, in-person registration will be required.
 For further information regarding registration and date call the general office at 738-3401 by early July.